Landing Ship, Tank: Modern developments

 The commissioning of the Newport class in 1969 marked the introduction of an entirely new concept in the design of LSTs.
 She was the first of a new class of 20 LSTs capable of steaming at a sustained speed of 20 kn.
 To obtain that speed, the traditional blunt bow doors of the LST were replaced by a pointed ship bow.
 Unloading is accomplished through the use of a 112 ft ramp operated over the bow (similar in concept to the original HMS Boxer) and supported by twin derrick arms.
 A stern gate to the tank deck permits unloading of LVTs into the water or the unloading of other vehicles into a landing craft utility (LCU) or onto a pier.
 Capable of operating with high-speed amphibious squadrons consisting of LHAs, LPDs, and LSDs, the Newport-class LST can transport tanks, other heavy vehicles, and engineering equipment that cannot readily be landed by helicopters or landing craft.
-The Newport type were removed U.S. Navy service in the 1990s, and Spanish Navy, Chile, Australia, and Malaysia but serves on in the navies of Brazil, Mexico, Morocco, Taiwan, in a modified form and soon with Peru.
+The Newport type were removed from U.S. Navy service in the 1990s, and Spanish Navy, Chile, Australia, and Malaysia but serves on in the navies of Brazil, Mexico, Morocco, Taiwan, in a modified form and soon with Peru.

 Elsewhere, over 100 Polish Polnocny-class landing ships were produced from 1967 to 2002.
 The Indian Navy maintains a fleet of seven Polnocny-class LSTs and LCUs known collectively as the Kumbhir class.